 A global budget is allocated each year.
-It is allocated by the DSRA team in a way that is geared to the specific needs of each research project, dictated by the overriding principles of fairness and equity.

-The budget for each DSRA includes funding for the final form, dissemination, invitation of the committee, and payment allocated to course leads.
+It is distributed by the DSRA candidate team according to the specific needs of each research project, and in the interests of fairness.
+The budget includes funding for the final form, distribution and remuneration of associate researchers.